 Determination of Sample Size and Sampling Technique

-The sample size was determined by using Cochran’s formula, considering 95% confidence interval and 5% margin of error; the sample size was 385 for an unknown population.
+The sample size was determined using Cochran’s formula, considering a 95% confidence interval and a 5% margin of error; the sample size was 385 for an unknown population.
 However, considering practical situations such as budget, time, and resources available for data collection, actually 488 households were surveyed using a simple random sampling technique for the study.

 Table 1: Location and distribution of respondents